BiDAlab/HuMIdb/README.md

 # HuMIdb dataset (Human Mobile Interaction database)
-BeCAPTCHA-Mouse Benchmark for development of bot detection technologyes based on mouse dynamics.
+HuMIdb dataset, a novel multimodal mobile database that comprises more than 5 GB from a wide range of mobile sensors acquired under unsupervised scenario.

-## INSTRUCTIONS FOR DOWNLOADING BeCAPTCHA-Mouse Benchmark
+## INSTRUCTIONS FOR DOWNLOADING HuMIdb dataset
-1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/BeCAPTCHA_Mouse_Benchmark.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.
+1) [Download license agreement](http://atvs.ii.uam.es/atvs/licenses/HuMIdb_license_agreement.pdf), send by email one signed and scanned copy to **atvs@uam.es** according to the instructions given in point 2.

 2) Send an email to **atvs@uam.es**, as follows:

-   *Subject:* **[DATABASE benchmark: BeCAPTCHA_Mouse_Benchmark]**
+   *Subject:* **[DATABASE: HuMIdb dataset]**

    Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.